 We tried iced, chilled and hot coconut coffee.
 The iced one was somewhere between a frappe and a milkshake, with scarcely a hint of coffee.
 The chilled one was like a good, creamy iced latte but with coconut but again with very little obvious coffee flavour.
 The hot one was a nice, creamy flavoured coffee – this time with the coffee a bit more obvious, but still not super strong.
 If you favour a triple espresso this will not be the place to come and get your coffee fix.
 I think that’s ok though because I don’t feel like it’s even aiming at quite the same thing.

 I then took a break from sipping these lovely drinks because it was my turn for one of the Bubble Waffle Sundaes that had been getting made one at a time and handed around.
 Oh my god.
 These things are something else.
 Bubble waffles are like waffle batter has been poured into the same mould that’s used to make that super huge bubble wrap stuff.
 Or Duplo or something.
 They’re eggier and super light and more-ish.
 We were served ours with ice cream, poky, whipped cream, smarties, chocolate sauce and sprinkles.

 Yeah.
 So I’m really, really looking forward to going and ordering another one of those.

 To wrap up we tried a chocolate coffee that was served hot, and was nice, although my favourite was the original milk coffee (also served hot) and that tastes weirdly of both coffee and tea.
 It’s great but weird and I want more.

-Finally we finished up with a super refreshing chilled passionfruit and strawberry sparkling jasmin tea, which was sweet and refreshing.
+Finally, we finished up with a super refreshing chilled passionfruit and strawberry sparkling jasmine tea, which was sweet and refreshing.
 I love the sparkling tea idea and I can definitely see myself going back to try other flavours.